w3c/wai-dynamic-planning/source/initiate/assess_the_situation.html.erb.md

 Several aspects of web accessibility can be checked fairly easily, with little or no technical skills required.
 This includes cursory checks of:

 * Key websites and user activities;
-* Web content policies and processes, for example related to editing and publishing;
+* Web content policies and processes, such as those related to editing and publishing;
 * General awareness of and attitude towards accessibility and disability.

 You may not be in the position to explore all these aspects in a first attempt.
 However, the more information you can gather, the better you will understand the types and sources of the issues that need to be addressed.